 Request Letters of Reference (LORs) from two people who can comment on your qualifications for Tuck’s admissions criteria.
 The best letters come from references who can demonstrate that you are smart, accomplished, aware, and encouraging.
 If possible, your current direct supervisor should write one of your LORs.
-If you cannot provide an LOR from a direct supervisor, include a brief explanation in the optional essay section.
+You will be asked to provide a brief explanation if you cannot provide an LOR from a direct supervisor.
 LORs from professors who did not supervise professional work, from family members, or from personal acquaintances do not enhance your candidacy.

 References who cannot write in English may write in a native language and have the LOR translated by an outside translation service.
 Do not translate the LOR into English for your reference.